 The structure of Web design

-Last few months I had the chance to teach weekly Web design course (with deep respect for UX, ROI and strategic business thinking) at my home university.
-Prior to further investigation of the field, I wanted the students to understand what Web design is about.
+For the last few months I had the chance to teach weekly Web design course at my home university.
+Before diving into the nuts and bolts of Web design, I wanted the students to understand what the field is about.

 So, what is Web design?
 We can easily agree on the fact that a Web site is ‘that thing people access within a browser’.